Legal Counsel Visa Sponsorship Jobs in New Mexico

 Which visa types are most common for legal counsel roles in New Mexico?

-The H-1B is the most common visa category for legal counsel positions in New Mexico, as in-house and compliance counsel roles generally meet the specialty occupation standard requiring a J.D.
+The H-1B visa is the most common visa category for legal counsel positions in New Mexico, as in-house and compliance counsel roles generally meet the specialty occupation standard requiring a J.D.
 The O-1A is an option for attorneys with demonstrated distinction in their field.
-TN status is available to Canadian and Mexican nationals for certain legal roles under USMCA.
+TN visa status is available to Canadian and Mexican nationals for certain legal roles under USMCA.
 Legal counsel positions in academia or government-affiliated research institutions may also qualify for cap-exempt H-1B filings.

 Which cities in New Mexico have the most legal counsel sponsorship jobs?